 No car?
 No problem!
 Taking the Metrobus around Washington D.C. is a smooth, safe, cheap, and clean way to get around.

 Metropolitan bus lines consist of 176 bus routes and 3133 bus shelters and serve 12,301 stops.
-So, besides serving Washington D.C., it extends to the inner ring of suburban counties.
+So, in addition to serving Washington D.C., they extend to the inner ring of suburban counties.
 The Metrobus service has recently adjusted to specified routes throughout Maryland, Virginia, and DC.

 While Metrobus is the most well-known bus service in the city, other options include Ourbus, Intercity buses, and the Washington D.C.
 Deluxe.